byarbrough/ece382_lab07/README.md

 For turning the LED on or off, having a threshold voltage is critical.
 The code that I mentioned earlier already is configured to toggle 1.0 based on analog input on 1.4.
 That means that all there really is left to do is change the if statement to reflect 1.9 V. I have to do a little math to do this, but it isn't too bad.

 ###ADC Math
+The converter uses ten bits.
+That means that I have 2^10, or 1024 quantization levels.
+Thus, each level accounts for 5V/1024 = _4.89 mV per level_.
+From this, I can determine my expected level to be: (input - min)/dV.
+So, for my threshold voltage of 1.9 V, I am looking at 388.5, or 0x185.
+Let's throw that in the program and try it out!